Mature Masculine

 Real confrontation has a particular quality:

-Grounded: You feel steady, not reactive.
+Grounded: We feel steady, not reactive.

 Cultivating Confrontation